Interpreting Vulnerabilities of Multi-Instance Learning to Adversarial Perturbations: Introduction

 \section{Introduction}

-The data structure of multi-instance learning (MIL) makes it distinctive by describing each sample as a bag of many instances.
+The data structure of multi-instance learning (MIL) makes it unique by describing each sample as a bag of many instances.
 In MIL, the number of instances is typically higher than that of bags, while the supervised information is only provided at the bag-level.
-According to the basic MIL assumption \cite{Dietterich:1997:3171}, a bag is positive if it contains at least one positive instance; otherwise negative.
+According to the basic MIL assumption \cite{Dietterich:1997:3171}, a bag is positive if it contains at least one positive instance; otherwise it is negative.
 Such weakly supervised scenarios are challenging since they only offer a very small amount of information to support decision-making.
-But that's exactly what interests MIL researchers because we can concentrate at a higher level (bag-level) and address meaningful real-world issues, such as image classification \cite{Lin:2022:interventional,Liu:2018:77277735,Qin:2022:multi,Yang:2022:109121,Zeng:2022:110}, drug production \cite{Dietterich:1997:3171,Kwok:2007:901906,Wu:2018:10651080}, and video abnormal detection \cite{Li:2022:self,Nguyen:2018:67526761,Sultani:2018:64796488}.
+But, this makes MIL more attractive to the researchers, which enables them to work at a higher level (bag-level) and address many real-world issues, which includes \cite{Lin:2022:interventional,Liu:2018:77277735,Qin:2022:multi,Yang:2022:109121,Zeng:2022:110}, drug production \cite{Dietterich:1997:3171,Kwok:2007:901906,Wu:2018:10651080}, and video abnormal detection \cite{Li:2022:self,Nguyen:2018:67526761,Sultani:2018:64796488}.

-MIL can be modeled in two ways \cite{Li:2021:1431814328}: embedding- and instance-based methods.
-The primary distinction between these two approaches is that the former obtains the label of the bag end-to-end without the need to provide or learn an instance-level classifier.
-As a result, this type of method has gained popularity among researchers recently, giving rise to two main ideas: neural network \cite{Campanella:2019:13011309,Ilse:2018:21272136,Konstantinov:2022:123,Wang:2018:1524} and traditional embedding methods \cite{Wei:2017:975987,Yang:2021:112}.
-Their main task is to learn the bag embedding through a permutation-invariant transformation, so the quality of the embedding directly affects the classification performance.
-However, they hardly take algorithm security into account, which could result in serious property damage if adding some adversarial perturbations can fool image search engines or surveillance cameras.
+MIL models can be broadly classified into two categories \cite{Li:2021:1431814328}: embedding- and instance-based methods.
+The basic difference between these two approaches is that, the former obtains the label of the bag, end-to-end, without the need to provide or learn an instance-level classifier.
+As a result, this type of method has gained popularity among researchers in recent times, which gives rise to two main ideas: neural network \cite{Campanella:2019:13011309,Ilse:2018:21272136,Konstantinov:2022:123,Wang:2018:1524} and traditional embedding methods \cite{Wei:2017:975987,Yang:2021:112}.
+The main task of these methods is to learn the bag embedding through a permutation-invariant transformation, so the quality of the embedding directly affects the classification performance.
+However, these methods hardly take algorithm security into account, which makes the algorithm seriously vulnerable to adversarial perturbations, which can fool image search engines or surveillance cameras.